 Pace Yourself on a Turn

-Once you can recognize your different canter speeds, set up two ground poles or cavalletti on the long sides of the arena, directly across from one another (see the diagram above).
+Once you can recognize your different canter speeds, set up two ground poles or cavalletti on the long sides of the arena, directly across from one another (see the diagram in the gallery).
 Then plan to ride over the poles as if they were jumps, making a nice turn in between them.
 Imagine that the poles are at the 3 and 9 o’clock positions on a clock and the tops of your turns between them are at noon and 6 o’clock.
 It doesn’t matter what shape the turns are—they can be either round like half circles or more oval-shaped.

 Approach the first pole in your 8 canter.
 Keep that pace until you see your distance to the pole.
 Then either maintain it if the distance looks correct or adjust your canter slightly to meet the pole comfortably—either notching down to a 7 for a tighter distance or notching up to a 9 for a longer distance.
 After the pole, immediately sink down in your seat and heels and lift your hands and eyes, asking your horse to come back to 7 mph.
 This is your recovery pace.